 - In a large bowl, use your hands to combine the lamb, garlic, fresh herbs, Worcestershire, olive oil, lemon zest, water, salt and pepper.

-- Form lamb mixture into 6 equal patties (6-7 ounces each), about 4-inches diameter and 1-inch thick.
+- Form lamb mixture into 6 equal patties, about 4-inches diameter and 1-inch thick.
 Sprinkle patties with a little more kosher salt and pepper.

 - Chill the burgers uncovered 20-30 minutes before grilling.
 (Can be prepped 1 day ahead.
 Keep refrigerated.)*

 - Prepare grill over medium-high heat.
-Grill burgers 5-6 minutes per side with the lid closed for medium doneness and an internal temperature of 140-145°Adjust more or less time to your liking.
+Grill burgers 5-6 minutes per side with the lid closed for medium doneness and an internal temperature of 140-145°F. Adjust more or less time to your liking.

 - Let burgers rest 5 minutes before serving.

-- Serve burgers with Avocado Tzatziki, pitas or rolls, and suggested toppings.
+- Serve burgers with Avocado Tzatziki, pitas or rolls, fresh lettuce or baby spinach, sliced cucumber, tomato, and red onion.
 Enjoy!

-- Place cucumber in a medium bowl and squeeze in paper towels or a dishtowel to remove as much water as possible.
+- Squeeze cucumber in paper towels or a dishtowel to remove as much water as possible.
+Transfer to a medium bowl.

 - Whisk in yogurt, feta, lemon juice and zest, garlic, mint, and dill.
 Season to taste with salt and pepper.
 Cover and chill until ready to use.
 (Can be made 2 days ahead.)